What does motor insulation Class mean?

 Motor insulation Class F

-For Class F, the insulation can stand winding temperatures up to 155 degrees Celsius.
-While the ambient temperature range is up to 80-degree Celsius.
+In the case of Class F insulation, the insulation is capable of withstanding winding temperatures of up to 155 degrees Celsius.
+Meanwhile, the permissible ambient temperature can reach up to 80 degrees Celsius.

-In this class, we have a limit of 10 degrees above the temperature limit.
-This gives us more facility to activate the cooling system until the temperature is 10 degrees beyond the limit.
+Within this class, a 10-degree margin above the temperature limit is allowed.
+This provides the flexibility to activate the cooling system until the temperature surpasses the limit by 10 degrees.

 Class H

-For Class H, the insulation can stand winding temperatures up to 180 degrees Celsius.
-While the ambient temperature range is up to 125-degree Celsius.
+Concerning Class H insulation, the insulation is designed to endure winding temperatures of up to 180 degrees Celsius, with an allowable ambient temperature range of up to 125 degrees Celsius.

 Read my other detailed articles: